 Need and Purpose of GST in India

-GST brought an end to the following taxes in India: -
+GST brought an end to the following taxes in India (petroleum products and alcohol for human consumption remain outside GST and still attract VAT/state excise): -

 - Central Excise Duty (Central Excise Fee)